 About The Scripps Voice

 The Scripps Voice is Scripps College’s bimonthly student newspaper.
 It serves as a forum for news and opinions within the Claremont Colleges (5C) community.
 Any and all 5C students and faculty are encouraged to write for us, although managerial and editorial positions are reserved for Scripps students.
+The Scripps Voice is unique on the 5C's in that it is the only campus-specific publication both in topic and in leadership.

 Scripps College's founder and namesake, Ellen Browning Scripps, was herself a journalist during the 1860s and 1870s.
 Ellen Browning Scripps wrote for The Detroit Tribune and The Detroit Evening News in college and after graduating, and her daily columns ranged from news snippets to suffragette appeals.
 The Scripps Voice hopes to continue the tradition of outspoken feminist journalism that our school's namesake was notorious for, while adjusting our feminist lens for a newer, more intersectional era.